 The following is pseudocode for a predict request:

 for user in userlist: emailTemplate.recommendations = predict(user.visitorid,user.userid,user.lastorder.id,...) ... format email template as required

 Although static predictions are simple to implement, they can become outdated more quickly than dynamic predictions.
 A user might not open the email for some time, and better recommendations could be available by that time.
 More sophisticated bulk email systems can add dynamic content by including a reference to an image in an HTML email.

-The following is example HTML for an image that includes a placement reference:
+The following is example HTML for an image that includes a serving config reference:

 Predictions are only made for opened, viewed emails.
 You can also cache the results rather than creating a new image if the user opens the email again.
 This reduces the cost of using Recommendations AI for emails.